Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-this It makes me sound like a capital G gamer, but I do have a real distaste for Ubisoft and they're like the way I think most people do.
-The way that they try to like pump money out of their customers and they underserved.
-I really wanted to play Prince of per Persia and the Lost Crown.
+It makes me sound like a capital G gamer, but I do have a real distaste for Ubisoft.
+And they're like, but but you know i think i think most people do.
+The way that they try to like pump money out of their yeah customers and they underserve.
+I really wanted to play p Prince of per Persia and the Lost Crown.
+Uh-huh.

 Speaker